25Ericcheong/25Ericcheong/README.md

 <h2>What am I doing now?</h2>

 I am a developer and look forward to learning all the time!
-Currently, I am building a project with the MERN stack that will probably be used to remember places of where I want to go eat and where I have been eating, learning some Golang and creating a tiny frontend project with images of Japan!
+Currently, I am currently learing Go!
 <br>

 <h3>Achievements</h3>